Patashu/Baba-is-You-Pata-Redux-Mods/README.md

 **WITH** - __Infix Condition__ True if the unit has the specified property.

+**RESET** - __Property__ If YOU touches RESET, the game is undone back to the starting state.
+However, anything that is currently PERSIST will remain as-is.

+**PERSIST** - __Property__ PERSIST units are unaffected by undoing.
+Edge cases: If a PERSIST unit is created by conversion, the thing that converted into it does not come back.
+If a PERSIST unit is destroyed, it does not come back when you undo.If a unit is currently PERSIST, it will remain unchanged when YOU RESET, even if it used to not be PERSIST.

 Baba is You Discord server: https://discord.gg/GGbUUse

 You may use these mods in your mod pack or custom world with attribution!